-Figure 9: Oil Spill Modeling for Improved Response to Arctic Maritime Spills

-Baseline:
+Baseline.

 ADAC and the Project Team note it is imperative that effective models be available for use during oil spills.
 Oil spill response modeling may be used as the basis to respond to numerous questions that an FOSC may need answers for during a spill response.
 For example, the modeling outputs may be used to predict the trajectory or path and future location of the oil slick.
 This information is also valuable in determining whether there are habitats or species that may be at risk from oil exposure or contamination and the extent to which habitats or species can/must be protected.
 Modeling during response may also be used to estimate oil weathering - the physical changes that result when oil is released into the environment.
 Decision makers may use response modeling to inform stakeholders and the public about the location of the oil slick.
 Further, response modeling is useful to predict/evaluate the performance/ success of various response alternatives (such as mechanical equipment, in situ burning and dispersant application).
 Understanding response needs, particularly those of the FOSC and associated response Unified Command, balancing evolving technologies with realistic response capabilities, ensuring data access and integrating forecasts and analysis into operations are all areas for consideration in spill response modeling (CRRC, 2008).
 Effective response modeling must consider availability and standards for data access, needed time/length scales of meteorological/ocean data, and non-transport modeling needs (i.e., wave or water level forecasts for salvage operations).
 In addition, the model must consider biological metadata in order to integrate consideration of natural resources with fate and transport forecasts (CRRC, 2008).